Ambrose Bierce: Journalism

-In San Francisco, Bierce was awarded the rank of brevet major before resigning from the Army.
-He remained in San Francisco for many years, eventually becoming famous as a contributor or editor of newspapers and periodicals, including The San Francisco News Letter, The Argonaut, the Overland Monthly, The Californian and The Wasp.
+Bierce remained in San Francisco for many years, eventually becoming famous as a contributor or editor of newspapers and periodicals, including The San Francisco News Letter, The Argonaut, the Overland Monthly, The Californian and The Wasp.
 A selection of his crime reporting from The San Francisco News Letter was included in the Library of America anthology True Crime.

 Bierce lived and wrote in England from 1872 to 1875, contributing to Fun magazine.
 His first book, The Fiend's Delight, a compilation of his articles, was published in London in 1873 by John Camden Hotten under the pseudonym "Dod Grile".

 Returning to the United States, he again took up residence in San Francisco.
 From 1879 to 1880, he traveled to Rockerville and Deadwood in the Dakota Territory, to try his hand as local manager for a New York mining company.
 When the company failed he returned to San Francisco and resumed his career in journalism.

 From January 1, 1881, until September 11, 1885, he was editor of The Wasp magazine, in which he began a column titled "Prattle".
-He also became one of the first regular columnists and editorialists on William Randolph Hearst's newspaper, The San Francisco Examiner, eventually becoming one of the most prominent and influential writers and journalists on the West Coast.
+He also became one of the first regular columnists and editorialists on William Randolph Hearst's newspaper, the San Francisco Examiner, eventually becoming one of the most prominent and influential writers and journalists on the West Coast.
 He remained associated with Hearst Newspapers until 1909.